chyr-rpg/Adaptive_DDQN_Model_MetaTrader5/tested_assets/README.md

 This is important because two assets may produce similar returns while exposing the system to very different levels of risk.

 ---
+## Memory
+Each round of testing the system via MetaTrader 5 will generate a file containing a list memory data in .dat format.
+The system with memory will adapt trading behaviour.
+The memory is usually stored in MetaTrader agent folder such as C:\Users\NAME\AppData\Roaming\MetaQuotes\Tester\9AB4B7F4EBEA1C4D5E30FED21F54ABCE\Agent-127.0.0.1-3000\MQL5\Files

 ## Example Interpretation